o-t-w/csvremix/README.md

 This is a Remix project.
-To preview locally you should be able to run and npm install followed by
+To preview locally do an npm install followed by

 ```sh
 npm run dev